-Suitable employment with a reasonable expectation of long-term duration—at least 180 days (six months)—or, a bona fide offer of such employment, verified by TWC, in the area of intended relocation.
+Suitable employment with a reasonable expectation of long-term duration—at least 180 days (six months)—or, a bona fide offer of such employment, verified by TWC, in the area of intended relocation; and

-The participant must submit a formal written request before the beginning of the relocation, and before 425 after petition certification or the date of the most recent total separation, or day 182 after completing TAA-approved training.
+The participant must submit a formal written request before the beginning of the relocation, and before 425 days after petition certification or the date of the most recent total separation, or before182 days after completing TAA-approved training.

 Boards must be aware of the following additional criteria applying to relocation allowances:

-Time limits for beginning and completing a relocation move expire 182 days after the date of application for relocation allowance or 182 days after the completion of training, whichever is later
+Time limits for beginning and completing a relocation move expire 182 days after the date of application for relocation allowance or 182 days after the completion of training, whichever is later.

 If the participant uses a commercial mover, the maximum allowable weight for household goods is 18,000 pounds.
-“Self moves” are also allowable
+“Self-moves” are allowable also.

-The maximum insurance charge allowed is $50
+The maximum insurance charge allowed is $50.

-Temporary living expenses are not reimbursable
+Temporary living expenses are not reimbursable.

-Expenses are paid only for the participant and immediate family members residing with the participant
+Expenses are paid only for the participant and immediate family members residing with the participant.

-Amounts payable by TAA must be reduced by any amount to which the participant is entitled or is reimbursed from any other source
+Amounts payable by TAA must be reduced by any amount to which the participant is entitled or is reimbursed from any other source.

 With prior written approval from TWC, relocation allowances may be made available and approved to include the following: